piemar/lightsaber-mongodb-timeseries/README.md

 ```

 #### Update App.js
-Update in App.js file and the below field with your REALM_CLIENT_APP_ID that you have in the env.var file.
+Update in App.js file and the below field with your REALM_CLIENT_APP_ID that you have in the env.var file (setup.sh will do this).

 ```
 const REALM_APP_ID='starwars-lightsaber-timeseries-onvhi';